RepoDevil/website/website/src/forks/index.md

 # Endorsed Forks

-Forks are alternative versions of Himitsu with exclusive features or Based in.
+Forks are alternative versions of Himitsu with exclusive features.

 <VPHomeFeatures />